erdghst79/up_lab_task/README.md

 We only accept your assignments in the GitHub.
 Do not send us any zip archives with your projects!

+We recommend you to use VSCode while working on your assignment and install an [ESlint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) from market to quickly see the syntax errors and other recommendations.

 __Have a question?__ Please, do not hesitate to contact us at https://fb.me/uplab.life, https://instagr.am/uplab.life or by email hi@uplab.io

 ## Assignment